How Long Does It Take to Charge an Electric Car?

 • The same issue occurs with many plug in hybrids which are usually less efficient due to the requirements to host both an internal combustion engine and an electric motor.
 Remember if you drive a plug in without charging it you’re actually emitting more green house gases.

-• Finally efficiency is also determined by the environment and weather.
+• Efficiency is also determined by the environment and weather.
 As a rule you get more range in summer than winter.
 So if you live in colder climates expect to stop for a refuel a little more often.

 • Finally EV’s only make sense when using renewable clean energy.
 Use solar and energy companies that have a high mix of renewables to power your EV.